 All of the sound in this movie is diegetic, meaning that all the music, speech, and other sounds all come from within the world of the movie (with the exception of non-diegetic orchestral music heard in the first three shots of the movie).

-The only movie in which Grace Kelly is seen with a cigarette.
-She refused to smoke in movies, except this one.
+The only movie in which Grace Kelly is seen holding a cigarette, although she doesn't actually smoke on screen.
+Being a non-smoker, she refused to smoke in movies.